lechium/TableViewPlaygroundUsingView-BasedNSTableViewandNSOutlineView/README.md

 ## Description

-A few minor changes have gotten this mostly working in Catalina+ the Complex TableView example still crashes at the moment, trying to work that out.
+A few minor changes have this working in Catalina+ now.
+Haven't fully tested ALL functionality but at least all the different window examples load without crashes now!

 This example demonstrates the View Based TableView.
 The demo focuses on three areas:
 1. Basic TableView, 2.
 Complex TableView, 3.
 Complex OutlineView.